j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 Support for multiplayer/competitive modes such as races, bosses, contested territory, boss rush, etc. will not be added.

-Bot should be run on resolutions with **16:9** aspect ratio, with **fullscreen enabled**.
-However, it does support *windowed mode* and you can probably run it on any resolution where in-game actions are centered in a 16:9 area with some tricks which are explained later.
-For example, with ``3440x1440``, the actual game screen area is ``2560x1440`` which has exactly 16:9 ratio.

-**If you have any questions or problems you can&39;t figure out, feel free to create a new issue on github.**
+**If you have any questions/suggestion/bugs to report, feel free to create a new issue on Github.**

 ---
 **[Update status]